JonnieCache/tinyci/README.md

 As well as logging to stdout, the TinyCI process writes a `tinyci.log` file in each exported directory.

 #### Limitations/TODO

-* TinyCI currently has no support for running a script on success or failure of the test script.
-This feature would allow for notifications to be sent, eg. slack bots, email, etc. It would also enable TinyCI to act as part of an automated deployment system.

 * As mentioned above, when TinyCI is executed against a commit without a configuration file, it exports the whole directory, finds the config file to be missing, then deletes the export.
 As such, when TinyCI installed against an existing project with many commits, this process will happen for every commit, wasting a lot of time and churning the disk.
 Instead, it would be preferable to check for the config file before doing the export, with a call to `git-cat-file`.
 An additional way to handle this would be to prevent the processing of commits created prior to the installation of TinyCI, perhaps by marking them with git-notes at install time, or by checking the creation date of the hook file.